 Difference Between 3 & 5-year LLB Courses: Which one to pursue?

 A significant distinction is how long these courses are.
 An undergraduate degree that can be pursued after graduation is a three-year LLB.
 It focuses on the fundamental topics of law.
-Conversely, pupils can pursue a five-year LLB undergraduate degree following their class 12th.
-Read further to know difference between 3 yr and 5 yr LLB course, the colleges that offer, important entrance exam.
+Read further to know the difference between 3 yr and 5 yr LLB courses, the colleges that offer, important entrance exam.

 Law is a popular course, and many students are interested in learning more.
 However, choosing a degree is a difficult decision for legal students.
 In our legal system, which forms the cornerstone of our democracy, the law is extremely vital.